tanky321/HVACMonitoring/README.md

 ### ESPHome
 Each assembled board is pre-flashed with the firmware in this repository when shipped.
 You'll need to configure the WiFi and get it hooked into Home Assistant.
 Setup is simple!

 Once the board is powered up, head over to [Improv-Wifi](https://www.improv-wifi.com/).
-Using a PC or laptop that has BLE capability.
+Using a device that has BLE capability.

 Click on "Connect Device to WiFi"